-If you have ever wondered about this you are not alone!
+If you have ever wondered about this, you are not alone!
 As a pediatric dietitian, I get this question often from concerned parents of toddlers and children who seem to have little to no appetite.
-The first thing I ask any parent to do is describe the portion sizes of what the child eats for each meal and also what they drink throughout the day.
-Over consuming beverages such as milk, juice and other sugar drinks can lead to decreased appetite.
+The first thing I do is encourage parents to start by describing the portion sizes their children consume at each meal and to list all their daily hydration.
+Drinks with added sugars, such as milk, juice and other sugary beverages, should not be consumed in excess.
+Over-consuming beverages can lead to decreased appetite.
 If your child is drinking appropriate amounts of these beverages and there are no other medical conditions, then most of the time your little one is probably doing just fine.
 Little bellies just need little portions.

 According to Ellen Satter, an internationally recognized authority on eating and feeding, parents are responsible for what, when and where of feeding and children are responsible for how much they are eating.
-This really takes the stress out of feeding for parents!
-As long as you are providing healthy foods about 5-6 times a day (3 small meals and 2-3 healthy snacks) you are doing great!
+For parents, this drastically reduces the stress of feeding!
+You are doing well as long as you serve wholesome foods 5–6 times a day (three small meals and two–three wholesome snacks).
 I usually recommend having set daily meal and snack times since children really do well with schedules.
 I also recommend that parents provide the meals and snacks at the table, away from the TV and other distractions.
-One distraction we have in our house is our beloved Labrador retriever — who patiently waits at the side of my son’s high chair for bits and pieces of meals and snacks that he shares with her.
+One distraction we have in our house is our beloved Labrador retriever — who patiently waits at the side of my son’s highchair for bits and pieces of meals and snacks that he shares with her.
 Cute at first, but it is definitely distracting!
 Now, we let the dog outside or into another room during meal and snack times.
-My son eats much better without his meal time partner in crime by his side in the highchair.
+My son eats much better without his mealtime partner in crime by his side in the highchair.
 Just paying attention to what might cause distractions during meal and snack times can make a huge difference in helping your little one to make it through a meal.

-Another important part to this is variety.
-Make sure to offer different types foods often and think of the rainbow as you select them.
+Another important part of this is variety.
+Make sure to offer different types of foods often and think of the rainbow as you select them.
 Fruits and vegetables of varying colors have different vitamins and nutrients, plus kids love colorful displays of foods!
-So mix it up and have fun with colors.
+So, mix it up and have fun with colors.

 What are appropriate portion sizes toddlers?